Wilf Inequality is preserved under Gluing of Semigroups: Abstract

 \section{Abstract}

-Wilf Conjecture on numerical semigroups is an inequality connecting the Frobenius number, embedding dimension and the genus of the semigroup.
+Wilf Conjecture on numerical semigroups is a question posed by H.Wilf in 1978 and is an inequality connecting the Frobenius number, embedding dimension and the genus of the semigroup.
 The conjecture is still open in general.
-We prove that the Wilf inequality is preserved under gluing of numerical semigroups.
+We prove that this Wilf inequality is preserved under gluing of numerical semigroups.
 If the numerical semigroups minimally generated by $A = \{ a_1, \ldots, a_p\}$ and $B = \{ b_1, \ldots, b_q\}$ satisfy the Wilf inequality, then so does their gluing which is minimally generated by $C =k_1A\sqcup k_2B$.
-We discuss the extended Wilf's Conjecture in higher dimensions and prove an analogous result.
+We discuss the extended Wilf's Conjecture in higher dimensions under the process of gluing.